-Outdoor learning, within Learning for Sustainability, is already embedded in CfE, in our GTCS standards and in school inspections.
+Outdoor learning, within Learning for Sustainability, is already embedded in CfE, in our GTCS professional standards and in school inspections.
 Learning in the outdoors can make significant contributions to literacy, numeracy and health and wellbeing.

 In order to enhance the outdoor aspect of the curriculum and comply with the most recent government guidelines there are a number of ways Outdoor Learning can support education and build a richer curriculum within the refreshed CfE narrative.

 Below you will find links to a host of guidance and support resources, including a growing bank of practical lessons for teaching CfE outdoors.